zdravkov/kendo-docs/getting-started/web/toolbar/overview.md

 If a template is provided the type property will be ignored.
 By default, you should define both `template` and `overflowTemplate` in order to specify how the command will be rendered in the command overflow popup.
 If the command should not appear in the command overflow popup its `overflow` property should be set to `"never"`.

+> By default a custom template command without overflowTemplate will not be shown in the command overflow popup e.g. it will be considered as `overflow: never`.

 ##### Example - add a template command